moin-ansari-o8/ChatFlow/README.md

 ## Contributing

-If you would like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.
-## Contributing

 We welcome contributions to improve the chatbot.
 If you'd like to contribute, please follow these steps:

 1. **Fork the repository.**